Penetration-free Solid-Fluid Interaction on Shells and Rods: Numerical Algorithm

 where $k$ controls the sharpness of the step function, which is set as the domain length $L$ divided by the narrowband width $\varepsilon$.
 To solve this problem using Newton's method $\phi^+=\phi+\Delta \phi$, it suffices to solve the following linear system for one Newton's step $\Delta \phi$:

-where $\bm H(\phi)$ and $g(\phi)$ are the Hessian matrix and the gradient vector of the objective function in Equation \ref{eq:phi_opt}. $\bm J(\phi)$ is the Jacobian matrix of the constraint vector $h(\phi)$.
+where $\bm H(\phi)$ and $g(\phi)$ are the Hessian matrix and the gradient vector of the objective function in Equation \ref{eq:phi_opt}.
+This linear system corresponds to the Karush–Kuhn–Tucker (KKT) conditions of the constrained optimization problem. $\bm J(\phi)$ is the Jacobian matrix of the constraint vector $h(\phi)$.
 The goal is to find a level-set configuration that is sufficiently close to the reference state $\phi^{\star}$ while satisfying the volume constraint.

 We collect the group of unknowns $\phi$ for optimization based on the reference state $\phi^{\star}$.
 These unknowns include all grid cells distant from the initial state by less than a narrowband width $\varepsilon$, as illustrated in Figure \ref{fig:phi_dof}.
 The set of these cells remains unchanged during the Newton iterations.
 The selection of $\varepsilon$ depends on the CFL number, ensuring that the total fluid unknowns are sufficient to describe any deformation or topological change of the initial fluid during the optimization within the CFL-constrained time step size.
 Thus, including grid cells too far away from the initial state is redundant as they are guaranteed not to be affected during the optimization and contribute nothing to the fluid volume.
 Although the number of unknowns is fixed, the fluid mass matrix $\bm M_f$ is updated per iteration based on the current level-set values.
 The density of each grid cell follows a similar Heaviside distribution across the interface, changing smoothly from the liquid density $\rho_l$ ($-\varepsilon$) to the air density $\rho_a$ ($+\varepsilon$):